-Shirtmaking was regarded as one of the quintessential sweated trades, notably highlighted in Thomas Hood's 1843 anti-'sweating' poem 'Song of the Shirt',.
+Shirtmaking was regarded as one of the quintessential sweated trades, notably highlighted in Thomas Hood's 1843 anti-'sweating' poem 'Song of the Shirt',Link opens in a new window.
 By the time the Shirtmaking Trade Board was formed in 1914, the industry contained a mixture of increasingly mechanised factories, employers who operated smaller, less mechanised workshops, and employers who subcontracted the manufacture of shirts, through middlemen or women, to home workers (usually women).

 The need to fulfill army contracts led to increased pressure on the trade during the First World War.
 This is reflected in the Shirtmaking Trade Board papers, which include references to opposition to women workers moving into 'male' areas of work, concerns over the War Office's organisation and issuing of contracts, and a series of strikes after 1916.